 - Rocket Mortgage review for 2020

 - Where can you get a mortgage with Rocket Mortgage?

 - Is Rocket Mortgage the best mortgage lender for you?

 Compare Rocket Mortgage rates

-Rocket mortgage rates — and Quicken mortgage rates, for that matter — tend to be slightly above market average.
+Rocket mortgage rates — and Quicken mortgage rates, for that matter — tend to be slightly above market average on any given day.

 30-year fixed-rate mortgage estimates at major banks